 Even better examples of combining these super foods on your Super Meal Plate include the creation of super meals and super snacks to create super omelets, super casseroles, super salads, super sandwiches, super smoothies, super soups, super stews, and super stir-frys.

-So, use your creativity! -- by combining these super foods, you can create even more powerful super foods on your Super Meal Plate!
-If you need some ideas for combining various foods, or if you want to learn how to use various spices properly, then, get the popular 3-in-1 Death to Diabetes Cookbook, or the Food Tips ebook.
+Next Steps: If you're ready to reverse your diabetes; or, if you need a lot of healthy diabetic-friendly recipes; or, some ideas for combining various foods, or if you want to learn how to use various spices properly, then, get the author'spopular 3-in-1 Death to Diabetes Cookbook, or the Food Tips ebook.

 Disclaimer: This site does not provide medical advice, diagnosis or treatment.